Why Should You Use a Campaign URL Builder for creating a UTM tracking code?

 - EasyAutoTagging – Facebook Only

-If there are any Campaign URL Builders you would like to see added, please let me know in the comments below.
+If there is a Campaign URL Builder you would like to see added, please let me know in the comments below.

 Automation/Scaleability – Is it possible to generate UTMs with minimal manual input across many ad campaigns?